rjbaniel/poorpeoplescampaign/wp-content/plugins/aesop-story-engine/README.txt

 * Initial Release

 == Changelog ==
+= 1.9.6.3 =
+* NEW Added Google API Key for the backend editing of Map Component.
+This key can be edited from Appearance->Customize->Aesop Story Engine menu

 = 1.9.6.2 =
 * FIX Fixed the editor issues when attributes include HTML
 * FIX Fixed the transition time value for Hero gallery not being saved